-Last but not least, the timing of your posts have a great impact on your social media marketing strategy success.
+Last but not least, the timing of your posts has a great impact on your social media marketing strategy’s success.
 The optimal timing will be based on your audience report.
-If you are targeting people who work nine-to-five jobs, the optimal time might be before work hour and the last hour of the working day.
+If you are targeting people who work nine-to-five jobs, the optimal time might be before work hours and the last hour of the working day.
 If you are targeting a younger audience later hours might work.
 It all depends on the demographic you are targeting.
 The more you post on social media, the better you will get to know your audience.

 Whether you’re building your social media strategy for the first time or updating yours for 2020, the tips mentioned above will help you to better connect with your audience across different platforms.
 Make sure to constantly track your progress and watch out for possible improvements.